-The developer will conduct a risk assessment of landscape instability focusing on the Prairie Creek Mine site in full operation mode, including analysis of different "failure mode" scenarios.
+The developer will conduct a risk assessment of landscape instability focusing on the Prairie Creek Mine site in full operation mode, including analysis of different "failure mode"

+scenarios.
 Specific consideration shall be given, at minimum, to:

 - 1. An examination of the geotechnical stability of the proposed waste rock pile, including - a.
 Soil and hydrological conditions; - b.
 Description of the waste rock pile's physical and chemical characteristics; and - c.
 Topography and slope stability of the waste rock pile and its surroundings; - 2.
 Potential impacts of Prairie Creek Mine operations on terrain stability and vice versa, including discussion of the implications of: - a.
 Soil erosion, with emphasis on increased sedimentation in watercourses and soil erosion of the winter road's western, mountainous portion; - b.
-Collapse and closures in either the mountainous or karst portion of the winter road; - c.
+Collapse and closures in either the mountainous or karst portion of the winter road, including an assessment of karst risks to project elements; - c.
 Degradation of the Liard Highway from increased heavy truck traffic; - d.
-Geotechnical instability, especially of the waste rock pile and other engineered

-- structures upslope of the main mine infrastructure and berm/dyke structures on site, including the potential contribution to destabilization of seismic activity; - e.
+Geotechnical instability, especially of the waste rock pile and other engineered structures upslope of the main mine infrastructure and berm/dyke structures on site, including the potential contribution to destabilization of seismic activity; - e.
 Permafrost failure at the mine site; and - f.
 Landslides at, upslope, or upstream of the mine site from terrain instability, flooding or earthquake; - 3.
 How the geotechnical stability of all engineered structures at the Prairie Creek Mine will be ensured against a range of climate, seismic and precipitation scenarios; and - 4.
 Identification of plans to mitigate and monitor against impacts on terrain, including: - a.
 Erosion control measures: - b.
-How the geotechnical stability of the waste rock pile and the dyke/berm system will be monitored, and for what extent of time; - c.
-How monitoring results will be reported to regulators and potentially-affected communities; and - d.
+Prevention of permafrost degradation at all mine site locations where it is found to be present, with particular attention given to the area upslope of the water storage pond; - c.
+How the geotechnical stability of the waste rock pile and the dyke/berm system will be monitored, and for what extent of time; - d.
+How monitoring results will be reported to regulators and potentially-affected communities; and - e.
 Adaptive management measures and contingency plans that will be adopted if terrain stability is compromised.